rh-mobb/aro-workshop-content/aro-content/200-ops/day2/labels.md

 ### Summary and Next Steps

-Here you learned how to:
+Here you learned:

 * Set label for the MachineSets.
-* Deploy the app to the labeled MachineSets.

-Next, you will learn how to:

-* Configure metrics and logs to Azure Files and view them in Grafana.
+* Deploy an application on nodes with certain labels